rdrr1990/bigKRLS/README.md

 find_rtools(T)

 http://stackoverflow.com/questions/19885381/rtools-not-being-detected-by-r

+## install.packages()
+You should now be able to install bigKRLS for your operating system.
+For example:

+install.packages("~/Downloads/bigKRLS_1.1.tar.gz", repos = NULL, type = "source")

 ## Memory Limits
 You should be good to go; as a reminder, despite improvements, the algorithm is still incredibly memory intensive.
 As the documentation details, we recommend proceeding cautiously (say N = 5k for a laptop with 8 gigs of available RAM) and bearing in mind that memory usage is a quadratic function of the number of observations.